tunjid/Tiler/readme.md

 ### `Input.Order`

-Defines the heuristic for selecting tiled items into the output container.
+Defines the heuristic for selecting tiled items into the output `TiledList`.

 * Unspecified: Items will be returned in an undefined order.
 This is the default.

 * Sorted: Sort items with a specified query `comparator`.

-* PivotSorted: Sort items with the specified `comparator` but pivoted around the last query a `Tile.Request.On` was sent for.
-This allows for showing items that have more priority over others in the current context for example in a list being scrolled.
+* PivotSorted: Sort items with the specified `comparator` but pivoted around a specific `Query`.
+  This allows for showing items that have more priority over others in the current context like example in a list being scrolled.
 In other words assume tiles have been fetched for queries 1 - 10 but a user can see pages 5 and 6.
 The UI need only to be aware of pages 4, 5, 6, and 7.
 This allows for a rolling window of queries based on a user's scroll position.